 Bipolar Disorder in Children: Helping Your Child Prevent Manic EpisodesSkip to the navigation

-Exercise, eat a balanced diet, establish a regular sleep schedule, and keep a consistent routine.
+- Exercise, eat a balanced diet, establish a regular sleep schedule, and keep a consistent routine.
 This can help reduce minor mood swings that often lead to more severe episodes of mania.

-Avoid triggers such as caffeine, alcohol and drug use, and stress to help prevent manic episodes.
+- Avoid triggers such as caffeine, alcohol and drug use, and stress to help prevent manic episodes.

 - Learn the warning signs and seek early treatment to avoid more severe, prolonged manic episodes.

-Have a plan of action in place and a support system to help follow the plan when symptoms of a manic episode start.
+- Have a plan of action in place and a support system to help follow the plan when symptoms of a manic episode start.